Skip to main content

 Top 5 customers represented 35% of revenue at one contractor.
 That's a red flag for any buyer — and a valuation haircut they didn't see coming.

-From our contractor audit work
+From our contractor profitability audits

 50 jobs stuck past 90 days with no invoice.
 That's unbilled revenue sitting on the table — and a revenue recognition risk that tanks buyer confidence in your numbers.

-From our contractor audit work
+From our contractor profitability audits

 Due Diligence Checklist